wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

 	 # /var/ossec/api/scripts/configure_api.sh

-  Hit <Enter> during configuration to take defaults, except for these cases:
+  Press <Enter> during configuration to take defaults, except for these cases:

   - For the three "Enter pass phrase for..." prompts:  specify "keypass" each time.
   - For "API user", enter "wazuhapiuser".